cooperrc/numpy_gsod2020/proposal.md

  in each function.
 The current tutorial and how-to spaces are not clearly delineated and sometimes enter into the explanation and reference space.
 There is an excellent tutorial for the "Absolute Beginner" and there is a great reference for Matlab users to build NumPy code in the "Numpy for Matlab users".
+Clearly delineating these four spaces make the documentation more clear.